Birmingham Small Heath (UK Parliament constituency): Boundaries

 Throughout its existence the constituency (as can be inferred from its name) included Small Heath ward, but that district was linked with various adjoining parts of the inner-city area of Birmingham.
 In its first three incarnations the constituency was to the south east of the city centre.
 Its boundaries moved more to the east of the city centre in the 1983 redistribution.

 1950–1955: The County Borough of Birmingham wards of Duddeston, Saltley, and Small Heath.
 Before 1950 Duddeston ward had been part of Birmingham Duddeston and the other two wards had been part of Birmingham Yardley.

 1955–1974: The County Borough of Birmingham wards of Deritend, Saltley, and Small Heath.
 Deritend ward was formerly part of Birmingham Sparkbrook.
 Duddeston ward was transferred to Birmingham Ladywood.

 1974–1983: The County Borough of Birmingham wards of Duddeston, Newtown, Saltley, and Small Heath.
 Duddeston ward had formerly been in Birmingham Ladywood.
 Deritend ward was transferred to Birmingham Edgbaston.

 1983–1997: The City of Birmingham wards of Aston, Nechells, and Small Heath.
 72.7% of the new constituency came from the old one, 11.9% from Birmingham Handsworth (Aston ward) and smaller amounts from Birmingham Sparkbrook (6.1%), Birmingham Erdington (4.9%), Birmingham Yardley (2.6%) and Birmingham Ladywood (1.7%).

 In the 1997 redistribution, this constituency disappeared.
 Small Heath ward joined a new seat of Birmingham Sparkbrook and Small Heath, while Aston and Nechells wards became part of the redrawn Birmingham Ladywood.

+In 1971, 17.2% were non-White.
+In 1981, 36% of the constiuency were non-White.